lauragillespie/timeego/README.md

 Controllers are the logic of the app.
 They are where we set up event-listeners (page specific or global), get data from forms, and make calls to our database files.

-### Firebase (Models) - Database
+### Models - Database

-There is one firebase file.
+There is one file (firebase.js).
 If this file gets too cluttered, we can split it into page specific files.

 There is an object for each page.
 There is also an object for global features (timer, header).